webcodelabb/Voice-to-Summary-AI-Notepad/README.md

 ---

-**Built with ❤️ for developers who want to build amazing voice-to-text applications!**
+**Built with ❤️ for developers who want to build amazing voice-to-text applications!** Fixing coauthor format